What is a good cost per lead metric and what counts as a "lead"?

 CPL = total lead gen cost ÷ number of leads

-However, differences can exist in how “total cost” is calculated and what counts as a “lead”.
+Differences exist in how "total cost" is calculated and what counts as a "lead."
 If one provider counts any form completed, and another counts only sales-accepted leads, your CPL comparison is faulty before you start.

 What is a "good" cost per lead in 2026?

 CPL varies by industry, channel, competition, and intent.
-That’s why you should treat benchmarks as ranges, then adjust them to your qualification standard.
+Treat benchmarks as ranges, then adjust to your qualification standard.

-One rule to follow: a “good” CPL is the one that produces a pipeline you can close, inside your capacity, without breaking consent breaking the spam rules.
+One rule to follow: a "good" CPL is the one that produces a pipeline you can close, inside your capacity, without breaking consent or the spam rules.

 Why does CPL drop while pipeline quality gets worse?

-But this creates a second-order consequence in increased costs: sales time, CRM inefficiencies, and deliverability damage.
+This creates a second-order consequence in increased costs: sales time, CRM inefficiencies, and deliverability damage.
 In B2B, that damage is amplified because buying groups are large and timing matters.
-APAC research notes an average buying group of 12.8 people, which makes “one lead” a weak proxy for “one deal”.
+An average buying group of 11 people makes "one lead" a weak proxy for "one deal."

 What should you track instead of CPL?

-Measures the cost of leads that meet your ideal customer profile (ICP).
-This metric ensures you're generating high-quality leads that are sales-ready.
+Measures the cost of leads that meet your ICP.
+This ensures you generate high-quality leads that are sales-ready.

-A lead that has been reviewed and accepted by your sales team, signifying it meets the criteria for further engagement.
-This stage ensures that only leads with a verified interest and potential for conversion are prioritised for follow-up.
+A lead reviewed and accepted by your sales team, confirming it meets criteria for further engagement.
+This stage ensures only leads with verified interest and conversion potential are prioritised.

-This measures the cost of leads that progress to an opportunity, where a clear path to conversion exists.
-It focuses on the quality of leads that turn into potential revenue.
+Measures the cost of leads that progress to an opportunity, where a clear path to conversion exists.
+It focuses on the leads that turn into potential revenue.

-Cost per $ of pipeline (or pipeline-to-spend ratio)
+4. Cost per $ of pipeline (pipeline-to-spend ratio)

-This metric reflects the total cost of generating pipeline value, ensuring you're optimising your spend for the highest revenue potential.
+Reflects the total cost of generating pipeline value.
 It measures the return on investment for the lead generation created.

-If your CPL improves but CPO worsens, you didn’t improve efficiency, you just shifted waste downstream.
+If your CPL improves but CPO worsens, you did not improve efficiency.
+You shifted waste downstream.

-If you’re comparing lead generation services, you’re usually buying speed: enquiries and meetings without the need to hire and train your own sales staff.
+If you are comparing lead generation services, you are buying speed: enquiries and meetings without hiring and training your own sales staff.

 How do you reduce cost per lead without sacrificing lead quality?